ponnar-aws/aws-developercertificate-udemy/README.md

 2. redis - popular open source key-value store. supports master-slave and multi AZ. can used for OLAP/ leader board.
 Tip: when to use memcached or redis?

+## S3 storage
+S3 - storage service . not region specific global so name also unique for globally. storage of object based (key- file id and value-data). unlimited storage. spread across region for backup automatically. allows versioning. data consistency : when upload file it is availble instantly. when update or delete it takes some tiem to reflect. access for S3 : default access is private(only owner has access). how others resource like ec2 or person can access S3?
+S3 and EC2 are different resources in AWS.
+2 ways to communicate:
+1. accesskey created for user can access S3.
+2. create role(IAM role)(can create for EC2,lamda etc) and attach to EC2 so that EC2 can access.
+can create bucket policy in permission tab. how one s3 access other resource?

 ## Serverless computing